aanbarasan/website-scripting/README.md

 # website-customise
-This project is add a script to daily using websites to use he website effectively
+This project main goal is to automate daily used websites to be more sophisticated.